Display content aware dynamic sidebars with custom menus, featured posts and other dynamic content on a per page, per

 Load a page from your site in a browser that uses the sidebar you just modified.
-You will see a menu of up to five links with the Title, "My First IntelliWidget."
+You will see a menu of the pages you added in the previous step.
 This is the default behavior: a menu of page links sorted by title.
-This is not very useful but it serves to understand the power of IntelliWidgets.

-In the WordPress Admin, go to Pages and click to edit the page you just viewed.
-You will now see a new meta box labeled "IntelliWidget."
-Leave the "Use settings from" alone and click "Add new section."
+In the WordPress Admin, go to "Pages" and select the page you just viewed.
+You will now see a new meta box labeled "IntelliWidget Profiles."

 Click the "Parent Profile to Replace" dropdown menu and you will see an option for the sidebar where you added the IntelliWidget Parent Profile.
 Select this option.

 Now load the page you just edited in your browser.
 Instead of the menu from before, you now see the new title and the custom text you typed.
 If you go to any other page that uses the same sidebar, you will see the menu from before.

-Lastly, you can select this page in the "Use Settings From..." menu from any other page to re-use these settings.
+Finally, you can select this page in the "Use Profiles From" menu from any other page to re-use these settings.
 This is useful if you have a sub-set of pages that need to re-use the same sidebar content.
-This feature alone can save hours of repetition wasted on many other "custom sidebar" plugins.

 Checking "Only Future Posts" excludes posts with a Start Date < current date/time, regardless of Expire Date.
 (Formerly "Only Future Events.")